mlevit/aws-auto-remediate/CONTRIBUTING.md

 ## Submitting Changes

 When you think your code is ready for review create a pull request within GitHub.
-Maintainers of the repository will watch out for new PR‘s and review them in regular intervals.
+Maintainers of the repository will watch out for new PR‘s and review them at regular intervals.

-By default, for each change in the PR will automatically trigger pytests, Serverless AWS deployment via [Travis CI](https://travis-ci.org/servian/aws-auto-remediate) as well as a code quality review via [Codacy](https://app.codacy.com/project/servian/aws-auto-remediate/dashboard).
-If either Travis CI or Codacy fails make sure to address the failures immediately.
+Each pull request will automatically trigger pytests, code coverage, and AWS deployment via [Travis CI](https://travis-ci.org/servian/aws-auto-remediate) as well as a code quality review and code coverage via [Codacy](https://app.codacy.com/project/servian/aws-auto-remediate/dashboard).
+If either Travis CI or Codacy fails make sure to address the failures immediately as the pull requests will be unmergeable.

 If comments have been given in a review, they have to get integrated.
 For those changes a separate commit should be created and pushed to your remote development branch.
 Don’t forget to add a comment in the PR afterward, so everyone gets notified by GitHub.
 Keep in mind that reviews can span multiple cycles until the maintainers are happy with the code.